 Opioids are depressants, which slow down your breathing rate.
 It’s easy to unintentionally overdose on opioids, especially when you combine them with other depressants, like alcohol or benzodiazepines (aka benzos).
-Combining different kinds of depressants can increase the effect on your breathing.
 If your breathing rate slows down too much, then the oxygen flow to your brain is reduced.
-That can cause you to lose consciousness, cause a coma or even kill you.
+That can cause you to lose consciousness, cause a coma, or even kill you.

-With an overdose, dizziness, lightheadedness, and drowsiness can give way to breathing problems, becoming unresponsive, or even falling into a coma.
-Many prescription drugs are slow-releasing, which means that even people who seem okay at first risk overdosing in their sleep as opioids continue to enter their bloodstream.
+Many prescription drugs are slow-releasing, which means that even people who seem okay at first may overdose in their sleep as opioids continue to enter their bloodstream.

 Some prescription opioids, like Vicodin, also contain acetaminophen, which can damage your liver if taken in large doses.
 Combining Vicodin with alcohol increases the toxic effects, making liver damage much more likely.
 Beyond liver damage, mixing alcohol and any opioid with acetaminophen in it can cause: